vulkomilev/oumi/README.md

 Oumi is designed to be fully flexible yet easy to use:

+- **End-to-end Unified Platform**: Support for the full ML lifecycle with one consistent interface - from pretraining to data curation, data synthesis, fine-tuning (SFT, LoRA, QLoRA, DPO), inference, and evaluation.
+Seamlessly work with both open models (Llama, QWEN, Phi and others) and commercial APIs (OpenAI, Anthropic, Vertex AI), with both text and multimodal models.

+- **Easy To Use**: Prebuilt ready-to-use workflows and recipes for post training and other common operations.

+- **Extensible Architecture**: Easily add new models, datasets, training approaches and evaluation metrics.
+Built with modularity and extensibility in mind.

-- **Run Anywhere**: Train and evaluate models seamlessly across environments - from local machines to remote clusters, with native support for Jupyter notebooks and VS Code debugging.
+- **Run Anywhere**: Train and evaluate models seamlessly across environments - from local machines to remote clusters and clouds (AWS, Azure, GCP, Lambda), with native support for Jupyter notebooks and VS Code debugging.

-- **Comprehensive Training**: Support for the full ML lifecycle - from pretraining to fine-tuning (SFT, LoRA, QLoRA, DPO) to evaluation.
-Built for both research exploration and production deployment.

 - **Built for Scale**: First-class support for distributed training with PyTorch DDP and FSDP.
 Efficiently handle models up to 405B parameters.

-- **Reproducible Research**: Version-controlled configurations via YAML files and CLI arguments ensure fully reproducible experiments across training and evaluation pipelines.
+- **Research-Grade**: Version-controlled configurations via YAML files and CLI arguments ensure fully reproducible experiments across training and evaluation pipelines.
+Standardization of datasets, evaluation and other experimentation steps make it easy to share, collaborate and build on each other's work.

-- **Unified Interface**: One consistent interface for everything - data processing, training, evaluation, and inference.
-Seamlessly work with both open models and commercial APIs (OpenAI, Anthropic, Vertex AI).

-- **Extensible Architecture**: Easily add new models, datasets, training approaches and evaluation metrics.
-Built with modularity in mind.

-- **Production Ready**: Comprehensive test coverage, detailed documentation, and enterprise-grade support make Oumi reliable for both research and production use cases.
+- **Enterprise-Grade**: Comprehensive test coverage, detailed documentation, and strong support make Oumi reliable for both research and production use cases.

 If there's a feature that you think is missing, let us know or join us in making it a reality by sending a [feature request](https://github.com/oumi-ai/oumi/issues/new?template=feature_request.md), or [contributing directly](development/contributing)!

-For a full tour of what Oumi can do, dive into our [documentation](https://oumi.ai/docs).
+For a full tour of what Oumi can do, dive into the [documentation](https://oumi.ai/docs).

 ## Getting Started

 With just a couple commands you can install Oumi, train, infer, and evaluate.
-All it would take is something like the following:

 ### Installation